-In this guide, you’ll find the largest collection of email marketing best practices & tips on the web.
+In this guide, you’ll find the largest collection of email marketing tips and best practices on the web.

-Opt-in page, where a visitor enters his/her email address (& other information), is your first opportunity to set the expectations & build trust.
+Opt-in page, where a visitor enters his/her email address and other information, is your first opportunity to set the expectations and build trust.

 Explain clearly “What’s In It For Me (WIIFM)”.
 Let subscribers know what type of content they’ll receive.

 Convince & Convert tells you clearly what you'll get if you subscribe to their newsletter.